Ghost-Drive/ghost-node/README.md

-## GHOST IPFS (PRIVATE)
+## GHOST IPFS

-GhostDrive is a cutting-edge layer 2 solution for the IPFS and Filecoin networks, offering an advanced digital asset management system.
-It leverages the power of four prominent blockchains, namely Ethereum (ETH), Filecoin (FIL), Polygon (Matic), and Binance Smart Chain (BNB), to provide users with a comprehensive and efficient platform for managing their digital assets, files, objects.
+Upgrading IPFS for Enterprise with SHA3 Encryption

-Currently, we fully support only installation in Docker and partial installation on a Linux machine (RHEL, CentOS, Debian, Ubuntu).
+GhostDrive, our innovative Layer 2 solution, is geared to enhance the IPFS and Filecoin networks by offering a high-level digital asset management system.
+It harnesses the strength of four major blockchains - Ethereum (ETH), Filecoin (FIL), Polygon (Matic), and Binance Smart Chain (BNB), ensuring a thorough and efficient platform for users to manage their digital assets, files, and objects.

-We plan to fully automate a Linux install and add support for Windows and macOS.
+At present, we are offering full support for installation within Docker and limited support for installation on a Linux machine (including RHEL, CentOS, Debian, Ubuntu).
+We're actively working on automating the Linux installation process and broadening our support to include both Windows and macOS.

 ## Table of Contents